grafana/k6/README.md

 | Rate | Gauge |
 | Trend | Gauges / Native Histogram |

-The obvious conversion with a classic Prometheus Histogram is not convenient because k6 can't determine the fixed buckets in advance, so the Output maps a Trend metric by default into 8 Gauges where each value represents a math function (count, sum, min, max, avg, med, p95).
+The obvious conversion with a classic Prometheus Histogram is not convenient because k6 can't determine the fixed buckets in advance, so the Output maps a Trend metric by default into a Gauge representing p(99).
+It is possible to map the same Trend to multiple stats at the same time (count, sum, min, max, avg, med, p(x)), it is possible to specify them via the `K6_PROMETHEUS_RW_TREND_STATS` environment variable (e.g `K6_PROMETHEUS_RW_TREND_STATS=avg,p(90),p(99),min,max`).
+Note that for each added stat a new time series will be generated.
-Mapping Trend by Gauges has the following cons:
+Mapping Trend by stats has the following cons:
 * It is impossible to aggregate some Gauge's value (especially the percentiles).
 * It uses a memory-expensive k6's data structure.